benswift/benswift.github.io/blurbs.md

 permalink: /blurbs/
 ---

+{:.hl-para}

 Here's a list of bios/blurbs that you could use in your glossy brochures.
-I'm open to being described/introduced in new ways, as well, although if you're going to do that then I'd appreciate having a discussion with you about it first :)
+I'm open to being described/introduced in new ways, too---although if you're going to do that then I'd appreciate having a discussion with you about it first :)

 ## ~40 words